holcombheather/about-me/README.md

 ### Reflections and Comments

 Was diffcult to build on the website without an initial wireframe.
 I found it much more difficult to work on the css modifying the wireframe and content so significantly over multiple labs.
 Any tricks of the trade or tips?

+I also attempted Google Fonts but couldn't get it to work successfully as either a local file or as an imported link.
+Would love to see a demo of this.